Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: Interference Random Field

 \subsection{Simultaneous Rotational Signaling and Interference Detection}

-However, at first glance it seems impractical to use only power signals to obtain enough information for RIS beamforming, in the absence of phase information.
-Generally, signal processing with only amplitude signals are called {\it noncoherent} detection.
+Generally, signal processing with only amplitude signals $P(t)$ are called {\it noncoherent} detection.
 The target of RIS beamforming is to strengthen the signal at the user, hence it requires {\it coherent} signal combining at the user antenna.
 As a result, for {\it noncoherent} detection, it seems that the lack of phase information makes beamforming impossible.
-Fortunately, the physical phenomenon {\it interference} makes it possible to convert phase difference into intensity difference, allowing {\it noncoherent} devices to perform {\it coherent} detection.
+Fortunately, the physical phenomenon {\it interference} makes it possible to convert phase difference into intensity difference, allowing {\it noncoherent} devices to perform {\it coherent} detection. \ifx\onecol\undefined